Finding Legal Help

 Once you enter into a plea in abeyance agreement and the court accepts your plea, you cannot withdraw it unless you file a written motion within 30 days after pleading guilty or no contest and show that the plea was not made knowingly and voluntarily.

+When you enter a plea in abeyance, you will be on probation while you complete the conditions of probation.
+Your probation may be supervised by the court or by a probation agency.
+A judge will decide if the court or a probation agency will supervise you.
 If you do not complete the conditions of probation, the court will order you to show cause why the court should not find that the terms of the agreement have been violated and why the agreement should not be terminated.
 If the court finds that you have failed to substantially comply with any condition, it may terminate the agreement, enter judgment of conviction and impose sentence for the crimes.

 Effect of a plea in abeyance

 During the time that the court holds your plea in abeyance, the court will not enter a judgment of conviction against you.
 The charges will be dismissed when you have completed the conditions of the agreement.
 In some courts, you must file a Motion to Dismiss once you have completed all the requirements or the court will not dismiss the case.
 You can use the forms found on the Motions web page.

 - Although the charges are ultimately dismissed, the records still exist.
 To have the records sealed you will have to have them expunged.
 For more information and forms, see our page on Expunging Adult Criminal Records .
 To expunge records of an offense filed in juvenile court see our page on Expunging Juvenile Records.